Key Takeaways

 - On your new phone, go to settings like in step 3 and choose ‘Import accounts’.

-- Finally, scan the QR code on your old phone, and the selected codes will be transferred.
+- Finally, scan the QR code on your old phone and the selected codes will be transferred.

 Accounts Exported Warning

 Although they still need your password for each website or app to access it, you need to take action.
-The best approach is to change your password and reset the 2FA everywhere.
+The best approach is to change your password and reset 2FA everywhere.

 Transfer Google Authenticator to a New iPhone